fedelopez/ga-seifx01/day-01/day-01.md

 `ls`

-you can also pass flags:
+you can also pass flags to display addition info such as permissions:

 `ls -l`